panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 myObject.myMethod('Arg 1', 'Arg 2');
 ```

-What's even more interesting is that in JavaScript you can define a regular function, not belonging to an object, but then invoke that function as a method on an arbitrar object.
-You can do so using an indirect invocation of the function or bounding a function to a particular context:
+Interestingly is that in JavaScript you can define a regular function, not belonging to an object, but then invoke that function as a method on an arbitrar object.
+You can do so using an indirect invocation of the function or bind a function to a particular context:

 ```javascript
 // Indirect function invocation